 paleo biscuits are in fact a reality once again, fluffy & golden brown

 - 1½ cups Otto’s Cassava Flour, stirred with a whisk first, then spooned into measuring cup or (235g)

 - ½ tsp Redmond Real Salt

-- ½ cup non hydrogenated organic palm shortening* room temp.
+- ½ cup non hydrogenated organic vegetable or palm shortening* room temp.

 - 1 cup raw milk room temp. (or coconut milk for non dairy, I used Native Forest “Simple” brand)

 - 1 tbls fresh lemon juice (or ACV)

 - Preheat oven to 450° – line baking sheet with a silpat mat or parchment paper.

 - Add lemon juice to 1 Cup measuring cup and then fill up the rest of the way with raw milk (or coconut milk, use full fat).
 Stir and set aside while you prep dry ingredients.